IBM/aspera-cli/docs/README.erb.md

 ## Operational Utilities

-This section covers the specialized modules and utilities used to integrate ascli into your broader operational infrastructure.
-While the core plugins handle data movement, these tools provide the "connective tissue" for enterprise environments: Aspera Sync and Hot Folder enable automated, folder-based synchronization; Nagios and SMTP modules provide health monitoring and automated email alerting for transfer status; and asession and module manage internal session states and environment configurations.
+This section covers the specialized modules and utilities used to integrate <%=tool%> into your broader operational infrastructure.
+While the core plugins handle data movement, these tools provide the "connective tissue" for enterprise environments: Aspera Sync and Hot Folder enable automated, folder-based synchronization; Nagios and SMTP modules provide health monitoring and automated email alerting for transfer status; and `asession` and module manage internal session states and environment configurations.
 Together, these features transform the CLI from a manual tool into a fully integrated component of an automated, monitored data workflow.

 ### IBM Aspera Sync